IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.1 Use Case #1: Generic AuditEvent pattern for FHIR RESTful operations

-Given the http RESTful operations of Create, Read, Update, Delete, and Search; the patterns defined here will capture sufficient information for audit analysis by an Audit Consumer actor.
+Given the http RESTful operations of Create, Read, Update, Delete, and Search; the patterns defined here will capture sufficient information for audit analysis by an Audit Consumer Actor.
 See [3:5.7.3 RESTful activities](content.html#3573-restful-activities) for the pattern definitions and examples.

 The Use Case #1 is represented by the figure first introduced in section [1:52.4.1.1 Data access requests produce an AuditEvent](#152411-data-access-requests-produce-an-auditevent).
 The generic interaction between a client and a server shown with interactions 1, 2, and 4 represent the activity that is auditable.
 The interaction 3 is the recording of the AuditEvent following this Implementation Guide by the server.
 The interaction 5 is the recording of the AuditEvent following this Implementation Guide by the client.